 As deductions can be made from the deposit to pay for repairs or cleaning, its important that the tenant checks both documents carefully.

-Benefits of using the NLG check out service
+Benefits of using the NLG check out report services

 - The reports provide a clear statement of the condition of the property at the point of move out

-- The reports can be used in the event of a dispute are represents an independent assessment.
+- The property check out reports can be used in the event of a dispute are represents an independent assessment.

 The most common disputes

-The most common disputes include cleaning, mould, redecoration and damage.
+The most common disputes in a check out report includes cleaning, mould, redecoration and damage.
 Normally cleaning disputes focus on what standard and extent a property was clean at the start of the tenancy.

 A check in inventory/schedule of condition should be very clear on the matter of cleanliness, and should define the standard of cleaning.
 Eg has it been domestically cleaned by the landlord or ere professional cleaners engaged.
 This creates the standard that the property can then be judged against at the end of a tenancy.

 If a landlord has had a property professionally cleaned at the start of the tenancy, they can insist the property is professionally cleaned at the end of the tenancy.
 Landlords/agents should retain any invoices and receipts as evidence of professional cleaning prior to tenants moving in.
 It is not good enough for a tenant to merely clean the property to a domestic standard.